 The history of Duke Farms

-Duke Farms was initially constructed in 1893 by James Buchanan Duke, and the area operated as a home and farm until the early 1900s, when he added 10 lakes, allées, and the foundation for an 80,000 square foot mansion.
+Duke Farms was initially constructed in 1893 by James Buchanan Duke, and the area operated as a home and farm until the early 1900s, when he added 10 lakes, allées, and the foundation for an 80,000-square-foot mansion.
 Unfortunately, Duke passed away in 1925, and he left the site to his only daughter, Doris Duke.
-Doris continued to expand on what her father built, and she added 500 acres of farmland devoted to organic practices until she passed in 1993.
+Doris continued to expand on what her father had built, adding 500 acres of farmland devoted to organic practices until she passed away in 1993.
 She left everything she owned to charity, including Duke Farms, which she directed to be used to preserve endangered species – both flora and fauna – from becoming extinct.

 Take in a nature experience